Buff City Soap Review: Is "Plant-Based" Soap Overrated?

 Fragrance is a broad categorical descriptor that fails to identify the specific chemical compounds used in the fragrance.

-A medical review of fragranced consumer products published in the Air Quality, Atmosphere & Health journal concluded the following: “Results of this study provide compelling evidence that everyday fragranced products can impose serious risks to human health, environmental quality, businesses, and society.”
+“Results of this study provide compelling evidence that everyday fragranced products can impose serious risks to human health, environmental quality, businesses, and society.”

-Chromium oxide is an ingredient in some Buff City soaps that we recommend avoiding, because topical chromium is shown in clinical research to cause skin ulcers, severe redness and swelling of the skin in some patients.
+Chromium oxide is an ingredient in some Buff City soaps that we recommend avoiding, because topical chromium is shown in clinical research to cause skin ulcers, severe redness and swelling of the skin in some individuals.

-D&C Red No. 7 and D&C Yellow No. 5 are synthetic dyes, and synthetic dyes can have toxic effects in the human body as we documented in our Native Body Wash reviews article.
+D&C Red No. 7 and D&C Yellow No. 5 are synthetic dyes, and synthetic dyes can have toxic effects in the human body, as we documented in our Native Body Wash reviews article.

-We Tried Buff City Soap Ourselves
+We Tested Buff City Soap

 Buff City Soap UGC